What is Mylar?

 All of these features must be taken into consideration during the conversion process since the accuracy of the final CAD file is of paramount importance.

-The methods used for scanning (digitizing) and converting are critical.
-Download our free guide below, or contact us and we’ll do it for you.
+The methods used for scanning (digitizing) and converting are critical, and we can help you.